devcontainers/spec/docs/specs/devcontainer-reference.md

 ### Post Container Creation

-- At the end of the container creation step, a set of commands are executed inside the **main** container `on-create-command`, `update-content-command` and `post-create-command`.
-This set of commands are executed in sequence on a container the first time its created and depending on the creation parameters received, [see Devcontainer.json Reference - Lifecycle Scripts](devcontainerjson-reference.md#lifecycle-scripts) to learn more.
-By default `post-create-command` is executed in the background after reporting the successful creation of the development environment.
+- At the end of the container creation step, a set of commands are executed inside the **main** container: `on-create-command`, `update-content-command` and `post-create-command`.
+This set of commands is executed in sequence on a container the first time it's created and depending on the creation parameters received.
+You can learn more in the [documentation on lifecycle scripts](devcontainerjson-reference.md#lifecycle-scripts).
+By default, `post-create-command` is executed in the background after reporting the successful creation of the development environment.
-- If the `wait-for` property is defined then execution should stop at the specified property.
+- If the `wait-for` property is defined, then execution should stop at the specified property.

 ## Environment Stop